ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 #.
 A second window will pop up asking for your 2FA code.
 Open your **Duo app**, click on the **NCSA** entry (not the *University of Illinois* entry), and type the 6-digit code displayed in the Duo app into the window.
 As with the password, you will see it as **********.

 #.
 The screen will bring up a black window without a prompt. **You may need to wait 30 seconds or a minute here.** Then it will ask for your password.
 Enter your NCSA password.
-You **won't see your characters** echoed back to the screen; just type it blindly.
+Note, the window will not show your password (or placeholder symbols such as asterisks [*]) as you type.

 #.
 You should have a prompt at the bottom and a file window on the left showing your directories on Nightingale.
 You are now ready to work.